All Episodes

 Time Text

-Some of the audio sound bites upcoming in this segment are quite disturbing.
+Some of the audio soundbites upcoming in this segment are quite disturbing.

-And they are um inflammatory, they are defamatory.
+And they are inflammatory.

-And were I not a public figure, I could uh retire with what I could win from these people in court.
+And were I not a public figure, I could retire with what I could win from these people in court.

-Behind a golden EIB microphone, we're gonna get to your phone calls early in this hour, I promise.
+We're going to get to your phone calls early in this hour, I promise.

-The uh telephone numbers 800-282-2882, the email address, Lrushbow at EIBNet.com.
+The telephone number is 800-282-2882, the email address, LRushbo at EIBnet.com.

 I want to go back to April, I'm sorry, January 16th on this program.

-The reason Obama's having big trouble with his policies right now, is just as I warned you, he was elected on platitudes, he was elected on feelings, he was elected on atmospherics and cult like things, not specifics.
+The reason Obama is having big trouble with his policies right now is just as I warned you.

 So here come the specifics and the specifics Obama's pushing don't match any of his rhetoric.

-The polarization is as it's always been, and I told you it would be.
+The polarization is as it's always been.

-I predicted all of this, but here's what I said about I want Obama to fail.
+But here's what I said about I want Obama to fail.

 If I wanted Obama to succeed, I'd be happy the Republicans have laid down.